sajidhamdard/learnjavascript/Coding Guidelines/Coding Guidlines.md

 ## Variables

+- Avoid Global Variables: Avoid using global variables as they can cause naming conflicts and lead to unexpected behavior
 - Variable declarations should be grouped together in the highest common code scope that makes sense
 - Variable should be declared from outside loop.